JakeHukari/Sp3arParvus/README.md

 *   **Camera Tracking Assistant**: Smoothing-based viewport tracking to automatically focus the camera on nearby targets, simulating player focus.
 *   **Input Simulation**: Automated click simulation for testing UI interactions, hitboxes, and event triggers without manual repetition.
 *   **Target Indicators**: Dynamic Indicators on target parts that turn **Red** when focused by the camera tracking system.
+*   **Position-Force**: Instantly move your humanoid in any direction using direction inputs.

 ### Visuals & Analytics
 *   **Gh0st Mode**: Removes obstructive UI elements to provide a cleaner debugging experience.